pix3lize/Challange/readme.md

 ## To Run
 1. Please download .NET Core 2.1 SDK from this location https://www.microsoft.com/net/download/macos
 2. Install .NET Core 2.1 SDK
-3. Unzip userhierarchies.zip & scheduleoverlap.zip
+3. Download this github package
-4. Open terminal and go to the unzip folder path
+4. Open terminal and go to `userhierarchies` and `scheduleoverlap` folder
 5. Example: `cd /Users/hendritjiptowibowo/Documents/Challange/userhierarchies` (type without "")
-5. To run the application type `dotnet run` (type without "")
+5. To run the application type `dotnet run` on terminal

 ## To view the source code and modify input please follow the instruction to view the code
 With VisualStudioCode